Chapter two begins with a discussion of how he came by this unusual surname.

 Now...concerning the genesis of Harold or Humphrey Chimpden’s occupational agnomen...and discarding once for all those theories from older sources which would link him back with such pivotal ancestors as the Glues, the Gravys, the Northeasts, the Ankers and the Earwickers of Sidlesham in the Hundred of Manhood...

-Sidlesham is a village in Sussex, south of Chichester, in the Manhood Peninsula, also called the 'Hundred of Manhood' (A 'hundred' is an ancient administrative district).
-According to wikipedia, the name probably comes from the Anglo-Saxon maene-wudu meaning 'men's wood' or 'common wood.'
+Sidlesham, pronounced Sid-lesham, is a village in Sussex.
+It lies south of Chichester, in the Manhood Peninsula, also called the 'Hundred of Manhood' (A 'hundred' is an ancient administrative district).
+The name probably comes from the Anglo-Saxon maene-wudu meaning 'men's wood' or 'common wood.'
 Joyce would have discovered Sidlesham, and the name Earwicker, when he was on holiday in neighbouring Bognor Regis, in the summer of 1923.

 In 1961, Clive Hart visited Sidlesham and found several tombstones in the churchyard with the name 'Earwicker' on them.
 After making enquiries, he learned that there were still three elderly Earwickers living locally.
 He quotes this touching letter from Miss Gertrude Earwicker: